Sewer56/ShadowMTPSharp/README.md

 ## Usage (Library)

 1. Add this git repository as a submodule.
-2. Add Heroes.SDK to your solution.
+2. Add MTPLib to your solution.
-3. Add Heroes.SDK as a project reference to your project.
+3. Add MTPLib as a project reference to your project.

 For an example/sample of using the library, see the `MTPConsole` project.